GainGod-Xu/GraphMSL/readme.md

 # Graph Multi-Similarity Learning for Molecular Property Prediction

 This repository contains the code and supplementary materials for the paper, titled "Graph Multi-Similarity Learning for Molecular Property Prediction".
-The paper just gets accepted in ICML 2024 AI for Science Workshop (Poster).
+The paper got accepted in ICML 2024 AI for Science Workshop (Poster).

 ## Abstract